Chart Color Schemes

 Infrastructure

-Oxley has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Oxley has emerging levels of nearby infrastructure activity, ranking in the 29thth percentile nationally

-Three projects have been identified by AreaSearch as potentially impacting the area: Dairy Farmers Hill Precinct (1 Dairy Road), Canberra Light Rail Stage 4 from Woden to Tuggeranong, Erindale Group Centre Master Plan Implementation - Stage 1, and Tuggeranong Foreshore Improvements.
+AreaSearch has identified three projects that could impact the local area: Dairy Farmers Hill Precinct (1 Dairy Road), Canberra Light Rail Stage 4 from Woden to Tuggeranong, Erindale Group Centre Master Plan Implementation - Stage 1, and Tuggeranong Foreshore Improvements.
+These are key projects likely to have significant relevance.

 Professional plan users can use the search below to filter and access additional projects.